3 Best Strategies for Measuring the ROI of Leadership Development Initiatives

 Why – High Level: We are falling behind the competition.

-What – Results: Speed up time to market for new products.
+What – Results: Speed up time-to-market for new products.

-Having a thorough understanding of exactly what success looks like will help you pinpoint what you need to measure and track
+Having a thorough understanding of exactly what success looks like will help you pinpoint what you need to measure and track.

 Now that you know your “why” and what success looks like, it’s time to choose the best ways to show evidence of success.

-Ranking against competitors is the ultimate outcome, which may take years to see.
-You will likely want to also define “how do you know you are making progress toward that outcome”?
-So, in this example, if we are lagging behind our competitors because it is taking us too long to get new products to market, you will want to measure the improvement in the cycle time for new product development and introduction.
-An improvement in that measure would proceed an increase in rank against your competitors.
+In this example, if we are lagging behind our competitors because it is taking us too long to get new products to market, you will want to measure the improvement in the cycle time for new product development and introduction.

 Once your metrics are nailed down, you need to gather the data.
 What sources or methods are at your disposal for acquiring those metrics?

-Perhaps another department is already collecting the data, or maybe you will need to help create the process to collect those metrics.
 In the example of improving the cycle time for new product development and introduction, it is likely that marketing or product development would have cycle time metrics.

-Do what it takes to collect the necessary data, even if it means reaching out to other departments or spending time googling industry averages.
+Do what it takes to collect the necessary data, even if it means reaching out to other departmentsor spending time googling industry averages.
 Gather as much quality data as you possibly can.

 Finally, you will need to put math to work for you and calculate ROI, using the following formula: